List of Olympic male artistic gymnasts for Russia

-Russian male artistic gymnasts have competed at every Olympic Games since 1996.
-In total, there have been 29 Russian male gymnasts who have competed at the Olympics.
+Russian male artistic gymnasts have competed at every Olympic Games between 1996–2020.
+They did not participate at the 2024 Olympic Games due to them being banned as a team and refusing to participate as individual neutral athletes.

 Gymnasts

 Note: The following only counts medals won by gymnasts when they represented Russia or the Russian Olympic Committee (Not the Unified Team or the Soviet Union).
 Example: Aleksey Voropayev won a gold medal with the Unified Team in 1992, but only the gold medal he won in 1996 appears here.